canonical/ubuntu-boards-documentation/how-to/flash-images.rst

        user's password before the write begins (assuming a typical sudo configuration).

 #.
-Once :command:`dd` has completed, run :manpage:`sync(1)` just to be
+Once :command:`dd` has completed, run :manpage:`sync(1)` to be
    reasonably certain that everything is flushed:

    .. code-block:: text

        sudo sync

 #.
-Congratulations!
-You can remove the microSD card and insert it in your
+You can remove the microSD card and insert it into your target board
-   target board

 Alternate device names